QubesOS/qubes-doc/installing/custom-install.md

 ### Typical Partition Schemes

-If you want your partition/LVM scheme to look like the Qubes default but with a few tweaks, follow these examples.
+If you want your partition/LVM scheme to look like the Qubes default but with a few tweaks, follow this example.
 With a single disk, the result should look something like this:

 ~~~
 NAME                                SIZE    TYPE    MOUNTPOINT